 - Develop and submit follow-up reports to the SARB on all directives and agreements made at the SARB meetings, especially student agreements to attend school or improve school behavior.

-- Use age-appropriate habitual-truancy petitions to the courts when necessary and allowed in the county, such as petitions to suspend or delay the driving privilege for students from thirteen to eighteen years of age.
-(Vehicle Code 13202.7)
+- Consider use of age-appropriate habitual-truancy petitions to the courts when necessary and allowed in the county, such as petitions to suspend or delay the driving privilege for students from thirteen to eighteen years of age.
+(Vehicle Code Section 13202.7)